WE'RE HIRING FOR THE HALLOWEEN 2023 SEASON!

 WHAT YOU GET: While we'd like to say the biggest perk of all is being a part of our haunt family, we both understand and believe it is important to compensate EVERY actor and staff member for the time, energy, and emotion they contribute to our business.
-As such, all actors and staff, AS EMPLOYEES*, receive a stipend for every complete shift they work, along with snacks and drinks throughout their shift, and a meal at the end of the night (no need to desperately search for the only fast-food place open 12:30-1:00am at the end of a shift).
+As such, all actors and staff are HIRED*; they receive a stipend for every complete shift they work, along with snacks and drinks throughout their shift, and a meal at the end of the night (no need to desperately search for the only fast-food place open 12:30-1:00am at the end of a shift).
 Other perks may include awards and/or bonuses (typically swag, sometimes monetary) for above-and-beyond efforts, perfect/strong attendance, etc. and invitation to a fun end-of-season celebration and other similar events throughout the year.
 For what it is worth, while no one goes into the haunting industry to get rich, we have been told by multiple long-time haunt industry veterans that our actors/staff are treated second-to-none.

 COHESIVE - As anyone who has ever participated within a theatre group can attest, with the benefits of great energy and creativity individuals can bring, there can often be the negatives of EGO and DRAMA.
 "There's no 'I' in TEAM."
-Sure it is a cliché, but the statement still holds true.
+Sure it's a cliché, but the statement still holds true.
 We need actors who are respectful of others on staff (even if they would approach a role/scare in a very different way), are team-first, and contribute to an overall positive workplace energy.
 We all know how quickly the drama kings & queens who make a mountain out of every molehill & are relentlessly negative can poison a staff, clubhouse, etc. and we will move quickly to address issues (at first likely by constructive criticism, but later by dismissal) before they get out of hand.

-FREQUENTLY ASKED ACTOR/STAFF QUESTIONS (FAAQs):
+FREQUENTLY ASKED ACTOR/STAFF QUESTIONS (FAAQs)

 Q. You mention actors & staff in the description above.
 What roles exist at Mohican Haunted Schoolhouse and what do they entail?